TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 toc: true
 ---

-These fields describe the output of various TrueBlocks blockchain queries.
+The following data structures describe the output of various TrueBlocks blockchain queries.
+These data structures basically mimic the data available directly from the RPC.

 _Each data structure is created by one or more tools which are detailed below_